erikvlcak/nette-users/readme.md

 	user: root
 	password: ''
 ```
-Then, create the `users` table using SQL statement in the `data/mysql.sql` file, located in `database` folder.
+Then, create the `users` table using SQL statement in the `database/mysql.sql` file.

 Web Server Setup